 Okay, but aren’t AR and VR part of the metaverse?

 Yes, they are.
 But they don’t necessarily have to be in order to make the metaverse, a metaverse.
 They’re more of a modern addition to the basic concept of the metaverse as we know it, taking the virtual universe to the next level.

 Large tech companies are capitalising on this, with Meta (previously Facebook) announcing its own version of the metaverse, complete with usage of its Oculus Quest VR headsets so users can go shopping, socialise, go to work, and more, through the virtual world.

 Just imagine not needing to leave your house, yet being able to be as “present” as can be in all these different settings.
-But if still wanted a taste of the real world, well, Meta has something for you too: AR glasses.
+But if you still wanted a taste of the real world, well, Meta has something for you too: AR glasses.

-This is still in the works, but the company’s goal is to allow users to have a hybrid reality.
-You can still invite your friends into your actual home, but they don’t really have to be there.
+This is still in the works, but the company’s goal is to allow users access to a hybrid reality.
+You can invite your friends into your actual home, but they don’t really have to be there.
 Just slip on your AR glasses and enjoy the night with your friends’ avatars.